enginoid/makesomecloud/README.md

       --iam-account concourse@<gcp_project_name>.iam.gserviceaccount.com
     ```

-    4. **Allow the concourse worker to read to and write from the container registry.** These steps are necessary because a nonempty registry is a prerequisite for setting registry permissions:
+    4. **Allow the Concourse worker to read to and write from the container registry.** These steps are necessary because a nonempty registry is a prerequisite for setting registry permissions:

     ```
     # Push to the repo from a privileged account.
 We can't grant permissions on the